UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 You can lower your Oncor delivery charge by reducing your overall electricity usage.

-Because the Public Utility Commission of Texas regulates these rates, you can’t call Oncor to negotiate a lower fee, nor can you switch providers to avoid them.
-However, you can lower the total amount you pay by reducing your electricity consumption.
+Because the Public Utility Commission of Texas actively regulates these baseline rates, you cannot call Oncor to negotiate a lower fee, nor can you switch retail providers to magically avoid them.
+However, you absolutely can lower the total amount you pay each month by actively reducing your household electricity consumption.

-Even though you can’t change the Oncor delivery rate itself, you can shrink your Oncor delivery charge by using fewer kilowatt-hours.
-Because most of the fee is usage-based, every kWh you avoid saves you both energy costs and delivery costs on the same bill.
-Implementing sustainable changes, such as installing LED lighting, upgrading to a smart thermostat, or improving your home’s insulation, directly reduces the “variable” portion of the delivery fee.
+Even though you can’t change the core Oncor transmission and distribution rates, you can shrink your final Oncor delivery charge by simply using fewer kilowatt-hours.
+Because the bulk of the fee is usage-based, every single kWh you avoid saves you both on energy costs and delivery costs simultaneously.
+Implementing sustainable lifestyle changes — such as installing LED lighting, upgrading to a smart thermostat, or improving your home’s attic insulation — directly reduces the painful “variable” portion of the delivery fee.
 For more ideas on reducing usage, check out our guide on how to save on your electric bill.

 Man checks energy usage; a bill diagram highlights 'Your Usage and Efficiency' as controllable.